How to Bypass NBA Blackouts Using a VPN

 - Open the NBA app and select the game you want to watch: You’ll now have access to blacked-out games on the service.

-EXPERT TIP: To stream geo-blocked NBA games on iPad, don’t use the NBA app as it checks your GPS location.
+EXPERT ADVICE: To stream geo-blocked NBA games on iPad, don’t use the NBA app as it checks your GPS location.
 Instead, access NBA League Pass through a web browser.
 This will not work on an iPhone, though.

 Accessing geo-blocked NBA games is easy on Firestick and Android TV devices.
 As long as your VPN service has an app for these streaming devices, simply open the app and connect to a server location where the game isn’t blacked out.